sitara-systems/sitara-asio/README.md

 ## Requirements

 ### Windows
 To use this add-on, use the projector generator.
 The one trick is that you'll then manually have to *remove* the `libs` folder from the project, so that your compiler doesn't try to compile the headers.
-Once you've created a project, use the `asio.props` property sheet in `config/` to set up your compiler properly.
+Once you've created a project, use the `ofxAsio.props` property sheet in `config/` to set up your compiler properly.

 This library has been tested with Visual Studio 2015 and openFrameworks v0.9.1